-I have the uncanny ability to feel “up” and “down” all at the same time.
+I have the uncanny ability to feel “down” and “up,” all at the same time.

-Let me clarify, I have the ability to be both anxious and depressed all at the same time.
+Let me clarify; I have the ability to be both anxious and depressed all at once.
 I get completely wound up with my brain racing all while feeling hopeless and utterly defeated.

 I knew you’d be super impressed.

 Two Peas In a Pod

 This series is labeled the Anxiety and Depression Series for a reason: According to the Anxiety and Depression Association of America’s website, one-half of those diagnosed with depression are also diagnosed with an anxiety disorder.

 In short, anxiety and depression tend to hang out together.

 They’re old pals that go way back and love to conspire in disrupting your entire life.

 Just when you think you have anxiety under control, it will tag team its partner, depression so that it jumps in and disables you with a body slam.

 Let’s be honest, they suck, but they make awesome teammates.